-- The 10-Amp motor nearly doubles the power of every other string trimmer I’ve listed here.
+- The 10-Amp motor nearly doubles the power of the other corded weed eaters I’ve listed here.

-- A huge 18-inch cutting path practically turns this trimmer into a lawnmower on a pole.
+- A vast 18-inch cutting path practically turns this trimmer into a lawnmower on a pole.

-- There’s a D-ring handle mounted on the telescopic pole, which makes it super-easy to swing around.
+- A D-ring handle is mounted on the telescopic pole, making it super-easy to swing around.

-- As much as I love the D-ring handle, it isn’t as secure as it could be and it tends to move around a little.
+- As much as I love the D-ring handle, it isn’t as secure as it could be.
+It tends to move around a bit while trimming.

 - The price is higher than other corded stirring trimmers.
-However, you are paying for a durable steel shaft and 10-Amp motor is a trimmer that weighs 9.9 pounds.
+However, you are paying for a durable steel shaft and a powerful 10-Amp motor that will eat through anything.

-- Flower guard folds back out of the way when not being used.
+- The flower guard folds back out of the way when you don’t want to use it.

-- Converts from a string trimmer to an edger in seconds, so you can pick off those overhanging blades of grass.
+- It converts from a string trimmer to an edger in seconds so you can pick off those overhanging blades of grass.

-- Has a cord retention hook, rather than a slot, meaning no worrying about whether your cord will fit through.
+- It has a cord retention hook rather than a slot, meaning no worrying about whether your cord will fit through.

-- At 5.6 pounds, it’s half the weight of our top pick, the Greenworks trimmer, making it an excellent choice for people who want a lightweight corded weed eater.
+- At 6.5 pounds, it’s just over half the weight of our top pick, the Greenworks trimmer, making it an excellent choice for people who want a lightweight corded weed eater.

-- You can’t hook up any extra attachments in the same way that you can with the Greenworks, above.
+- You can’t hook up any extra attachments like you can with the Greenworks one.

-- The dual-line feature can easily eat through your string faster than you’d expect from a single-line.
+- The dual-line feature can quickly eat through your string faster than you’d expect from a single-line.

-- Installing a new spool of line can be difficult given the dual-line feature, which works a little differently.
+- Installing a new spool of line can be challenging given the dual-line feature, which works differently.

 - Though it has an adjustable height feature, there are no pivoting features for reaching tricky spots.

-There’s a real feel of durability when you’re swinging this thing around.
-Although, if you’re tall, like me, you might still find the highest setting to fall short of being entirely comfortable.
+There’s a genuine feel of durability when you’re swinging this thing around.
+However, if you’re tall, like me, you might still find the highest setting to fall short of being entirely comfortable.

-The only real issue I have with this string trimmer is that its main strength is also its weakness.
-The adjustable handles don’t always stay fixed in place when you’re trimming, which to me is a fairly worrying safety issue.
-It also suffers from a common problem with trimmers like these, which is a narrow cord retention slot.
+The only real issue I have with this corded string trimmer is that its best strength is also its weakness.
+The adjustable handles don’t always stay fixed when trimming, which is a rather worrying safety issue.
+It also suffers from a common problem with trimmers like these: a narrow cord retention slot.

-- Assembly is pretty straightforward out of the box.
+- Assembly is pretty simple out of the box.

 - Super lightweight at just 5.35 pounds, it’s a little below the norm for a trimmer of this size.

-- There’s a pull-out guide that lets you keep a fixed distance from the surface you’re trimming.
+- A pull-out guide lets you keep a fixed distance from the surface you’re trimming.

-- As well as being height-adjustable, there’s a pivot handle for reaching those tight, tricky spots.
+- As well as being height-adjustable, there’s a pivoting handle for reaching those tight, tricky spots.

 - Getting some thicker extension cords through the cord retention slot isn’t always easy.